 Black Feminist Thought

 Women in Prison

 Dreamgirls: Dancing on the Pages of Diva (Auto)biographies

 For a list of currently-approved cross-counted offerings from other departments, please check the department website.

-Major department courses taken to satisfy major requirements cannot be used to satisfy Discovery category requirements, unless women’s studies is your second major.
+Major department courses may not be used to satisfy Discovery category requirements, unless women’s studies is your second major.
 First and second majors may double count no more than two courses between the WS major and another major or minor.

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.
 ASL: COMM 401 AND COMM 402 may be used to satisfy the language competency requirement.

 Women’s Studies Minor

 For the women’s studies minor, students must complete 20 credits of women’s studies courses with a grade of C- or better.
 Courses taken pass/fail may not be used toward the minor.
 No more than eight credits used to satisfy the requirements for another major may be used for the women’s studies minor.
 Students electing the women’s studies minor must complete WS 401, Introduction to Women’s Studies, or WS 405, Gender, Power, and Privilege, and WS 798, Colloquium in Women’s Studies, normally taken at the beginning and end of the course sequence, respectively.
 It may be possible to substitute WS 795, WS 797, WS 796 and WS 799, for WS 798 with permission from a women's studies adviser.
 Additionally, students must complete three other women’s studies courses, either program courses or those that are cross-counted with other departments.